-NUMBER TURNER– Sits and stands near the pool turning big plastic numbers on a pole following the flow of events on the heat sheet.
+NUMBER TURNER– Sits near the pool turning big plastic numbers on a pole following the flow of events on the heat sheet.
 This lets coaches, swimmers and fans know which event we are swimming throughout the meet.
+(Home meets only)

 STAGING – This area is directly behind the starting blocks and the helper prepares swimmers for their race by making certain they are still in the correct lane and still in the correct order according to the heat sheet.
 Keeps those not swimming out of the area.
 Sometimes swimmers need encouragement, some need to be quieted and some might need help with their caps and goggles.